One master's degree can lead you down many different paths

 More of the same or new challenges?

-If multiple graduate program can lead to the same path, how do you choose one from another?
+If multiple master's degree can lead to the same path, how do you choose one from another?
 That’s a good question.

 Consider these questions:

-- What do you want to get out of your graduate program?
+- What do you want to get out of your master's degree?
 What should it add to your knowledge or competences?

 - Do you want to become even more specialized and have fun with that?